 Static quantization

-The original float models were directly quantized using int16 integers after training and the models converted to use only integer arithmetic.
+The original float models were directly quantized using 16-bit integers after training and the models converted to use only integer arithmetic.
 The generic code of the auto-encoder was slightly modified to support both float and int16 models.

 Both simple encoding and RDOQ encoding using the conditional CDFs were used during the tests.